 Add this expertise to your shortlist

 Thomas Acworth appears in the Crown, Youth and Magistrates’ courts.
 His practice covers the spectrum of criminal and quasi-criminal matters: from cases of serious violence to technical road traffic and regulatory offences.
 He combines meticulous preparation with excellent client care to deliver personable, pragmatic and effective representation.
 Thomas prosecutes and defends.

 - R v A: Murder and Attempted Murder (P).
 Led by Nigel Lickley QC.
-Deceased fatally stabbed by his mother’s boyfriend following a dispute at a New Year’s Eve party.
-Following the infliction of the wound on the deceased, the accused then stabbed the deceased’s father.
+Deceased stabbed by his mother’s boyfriend following a dispute at a New Year’s Eve party.
+The accused then stabbed the deceased’s father.
 Noting junior with responsibility for preparing schedules of evidence (blood spatter, financial records and custody timeline), editing ROTIs and drafting admissions.

 - R v M & N: Robbery (D).
 Street robbery arising from dispute over drugs purchased in joint transaction.

 - R v U: GBH (D).
 Single punch outside of nightclub.
 Complainant hit head on pavement sustaining a fractured skull and a brain haemorrhage.

 - R v G: Putting a Person in fear of Violence by Harassment (D).
 Threats made to disabled complainant in connection with her son-in-law’s conviction for making indecent images of children.

 - R v H: Possessing Bladed Article and Affray (D).
 Client alleged to have threatened his girlfriend and two passers-by with a samurai sword.

 - R v Q: Public Order and Assault (D).
 Vulnerable client charged with a string of offences at hospitals and doctors’ surgeries.
 Defence of absence of mens rea.